Biarca/patrol-k8s-marketplace/README.md

    - Navigate to **Menu > Logging > Logs Router**.
    - Select the sink to be deleted and click on *Delete* on the top.

-**Note:** Post-installation if you have deleted the 'patrol-k8s-marketplace' directory in the installer machine, execute the commands from the `section [2.2] & section [3.1]` above.
+**Note:** Post-installation if you have deleted the 'patrol-k8s-marketplace' directory in the installer machine, execute the commands from `section [2.2] & section [3.1]` above.

 5. Navigate to `<Path to Patrol-installer>/patrol-k8s-marketplace/app-data`.
 ````